 A winter visit to Great Sand Dunes means climbing immense dunes topped with snow, and a lot of great sledding, and while a lot of popular attractions like Trail Ridge Road are closed during the winter in Rocky Mountain National Park, you won’t have to deal with the tour buses and caravans of cars that pull up to popular trailheads, and your chances of spotting wildlife like moose, elk, or bighorn sheep, are high.
 Your photos will be unrivaled and unblemished by tourists, and your hikes will be serene and tranquil.
 Just remember to do your research before you visit to check trail conditions, and depending on where you go, remember to bring your snowshoes or cross country skis.

 If you’re looking for action or an adrenaline rush, you’d be doing yourself a disservice if you missed out on Colorado’s ski resorts.
 With over 40,000 acres of skiable terrain throughout the state, Colorado’s world-renowned resorts draw skiers and snowboarders from all over the world, and it won’t take long for you to see just why.
-There’s the big-name resorts like Aspen and Vail, of course, but other, smaller resorts in Colorado have a lot to offer as well, like Powderhorn, Silverton Mountain, and Wolf Creek.
-Many of these resorts have access to a ton of other great activities and resources as well, like terrain parks, tubing hills, Nordic trails, and other activities and events throughout the season.
-And if the main slopes don’t appeal to you, or you’re looking for a greater challenge, check out the snowcat skiing opportunities offered at some resorts, which gives you the chance to get out into the backcountry from some truly epic terrain.
+There’s the big-name resorts like Aspen and Vail, of course, but other, smaller resorts in Colorado also have a lot to offer, like Powderhorn, Silverton Mountain, and Wolf Creek.
+Many of these resorts have access to many other great activities and resources, like terrain parks, tubing hills, Nordic trails, and other activities and events throughout the season.
+And if the main slopes don’t appeal to you, or you’re looking for a greater challenge, check out the snowcat skiing opportunities offered at some resorts, which give you the chance to get out into the backcountry from some truly epic terrain.

-For a more family friendly winter itinerary, Colorado has plenty of hills for sledding and tubing, which vary from gentle slopes to more exhilarating runs because, if you haven’t noticed, we’ve got some pretty great terrain for downhill sports out here in the Rockies.
-You can find designated hills just for sledding and tubing at most major ski resorts, but there are lots of other great hills all over Colorado.
+For a more family-friendly winter itinerary, Colorado has plenty of hills for sledding and tubing, varying from gentle slopes to more exhilarating runs because, if you haven’t noticed, we’ve got some great terrain for downhill sports out here in the Rockies.
+You can find designated hills just for sledding and tubing at most major ski resorts, but there are many other great hills all over Colorado.

 Families and groups looking for a less physically demanding experience, or couples looking for romance, might enjoy seeing the sights from beneath a soft blanket on a horse-drawn sleigh ride, many of which are accompanied by a delicious dinner and hot drinks.
 Another really fun and unique way to explore Colorado is on a dog sled, pulled by a dozen huskies through the mountainous paths of the Rockies.

-But perhaps the cold doesn’t really appeal to you, and you’re looking to warm up, relax, or have fun without the need to bundle up in a million layers.
-If that’s the case, you’re still in luck, because one of the benefits of Colorado’s diverse geological terrain is the abundance of natural hot springs.
-From the intimate rock pools of Strawberry Hot Springs near Steamboat to the Olympic sized swimming pool of hot, mineral spring-fed water in Glenwood Springs, you’ve got loads of choices when it comes to where you want to soak, and many of these springs are accompanied by an on-site spa, where you can indulge in a relaxing massage or other treatment to help rejuvenate you and make you feel your best.
+But perhaps the cold doesn’t appeal to you, and you’re looking to warm up, relax, or have fun without needing to bundle up in a million layers.
+If that’s the case, you’re still in luck because one of the benefits of Colorado’s diverse geological terrain is the abundance of natural hot springs.
+From the intimate rock pools of Strawberry Hot Springs near Steamboat to the Olympic-sized swimming pool of hot, mineral spring-fed water in Glenwood Springs, you’ve got loads of choices when it comes to where you want to soak.
+Many of these springs are accompanied by an on-site spa, where you can indulge in a relaxing massage or other treatment to help rejuvenate you and make you feel your best.
 Other popular destinations for hot springs include Pagosa Hot Springs, Hot Sulphur Springs, Idaho Springs, Dunton Hot Springs, and Cottonwood Hot Springs.

 You may also find a fun (and warmer!) experience waiting for you at some of the museums and art galleries across Colorado, which can be found virtually anywhere in the state.
 From the US Mint and the Denver Art Museum in the state’s capital to the Colorado Snowsports Museum and Hall of Fame in Vail, you’ll have no trouble finding indoor fun to keep you busy.
-Or if museum culture’s not your thing, you’ll still get a good taste of Colorado by visiting its many breweries, distilleries, and restaurants, which offer a fun and casual way to spend blustery winter days that are too cold to be spent outside.
+Or suppose museum culture’s not your thing.
+In that case, you’ll still get a good taste of Colorado by visiting its many breweries, distilleries, and restaurants, which offer a fun and casual way to spend blustery winter days that are too cold to be spent outside.

-No matter where you end up this winter, there’s bound to be some great local events happening in the area.
-December brings the lead-up to the holiday season, which means Christmas markets, tree lightings, meet and greets with the big man in red himself, and tons of fun festivals that feature food, drinks, and live music.
+No matter where you end up this winter, there are bound to be some great local events happening in the area.
+December brings the lead-up to the holiday season: Christmas markets, tree lightings, meet and greets with the big man in red himself, and tons of fun festivals featuring food, drinks, and live music.
 At several big ski resorts in Colorado, Christmas Eve and New Year’s Eve mean torchlight parades, in which hundreds of skiers and snowboarders race down the mountain with blazing torches in hand for a fun and beautiful show.